-Summary: This blog explores why HIPAA compliant telemedicine platforms are essential for secure virtual care.
-Learn how HIPAA requirements shape telemedicine software architecture, what separates compliant platforms from generic video tools, and why compliance-driven telemedicine systems scale more reliably in regulated healthcare environments.
+Summary: This blog explores why HIPAA-compliant telemedicine platforms are essential for secure virtual care.
+Learn how HIPAA requirements shape telemedicine software architecture, what separates compliant platforms from generic video tools, and why HIPAA-compliant telemedicine platforms scale more reliably in regulated healthcare environments.

 Not long ago, virtual care was viewed as a convenience.
 Today, it is woven into everyday healthcare.
 Behavioral health providers run full caseloads online.
 Primary care practices schedule follow-ups by video.
 Specialists consult across state lines without patients ever stepping into a waiting room.